Saturday 31st August to Sunday 15th September 2019

-The Festival has been running since 2008 and is staged on behalf of the Communities of the Yarramalong Valley by the Yarramalong Valley Community Inc. Again we have the support of the Wyong Regional Chamber of Commerce and as such, our event will be part of the “Australian Springtime Festival”.
+The Festival has been running since 2008 and is staged on behalf of the Communities of the Yarramalong Valley by Yarramalong Valley Community Incorporated.
+We have recently gained direct support of Central Coast Council for this important community event.

 The Festival is designed to bring the Community together and introduce the magnificent hinterland of the NSW Central Coast to the general public, while at the same time, providing the various community groups within the Valley the opportunity to raise funds for their cause.